Exploring Fuji Five Lakes: 3 Days in Kawaguchiko Itinerary

 Day 1

-Day 1 of your Kawaguchiko itinerary will be spent exploring the northern side of Lake Kawaguchi.
+Day 1 of this Kawaguchiko itinerary will be spent exploring the northern side of Lake Kawaguchi

 Assuming you’ve come from Tokyo today, this might only be a half day, so if you run out of time you could always spend your last morning before departing Fuji Five Lakes to squeeze in any attractions you don’t get time for today.